theron-wang/otr4j/README.md

   * ☑ Introduce pmd analysis at build-time.
   * ☑ Introduce SpotBugs analysis at build-time
   * ☑ Introduce checkstyle at build-time to guard formatting/style
+  * ☑ Introduce checkstyle _ImportControl_ module to guard the design structure
   * ☐ spotbugs-annotations to support managing clean-up of cryptographic key material
 * ☐ Significant amount of unit tests to accompany the library.
 (Currently: 1000+)